jawegielewski/Todo-Hibernate/README.md

 - Hibernate
 - design pattern (observer)

-Do uruchomienia programu potrzeba aktywnego serwera MySql nasłuchującego na porcie 3306, opcjonalnie serwer http.
-Należy utworzyć bazę danych todo_db, a w niej tabelę task_table z kolumnami:
+To start program you need to have MySql server set up listening on port 3306 and optionally HTTP server running.
+Database 'todo_db' needs to be created and table 'task_table' with a specific columns inside it:

 INT PRIMARY_KEY AUTO_INCREMENT task_id,
 TIMESTAMP task_data,
 VARCHAR task_info.

-Program do ORM wykorzystuje framework Hibernate.

-Program należy uruchomić i klikając odpowiedni przycisk dostaniemy do dyspozycji szereg funkcji:
-•	‘l’ – wywołuje nową instancję klasy rozszerzającej Timer, aktualizuje co sekundę czas oraz sprawdza czy nadchodzą taski,
-•	‘a’ – na podstawie wprowadzonych danych dodawane i utrwalane zostają nowe instancje tasków w bazie danych,
+ORM specification is used by Hibernate framework.

+How to use.
+Application when run waits for user to click the specific button on keyboard that is:

+•	‘l’ – invokes new instance of class extending Timer, updates the time every second and verifies if any task comes,
+•	‘a’ – new instances of tasks in database are added and persisted based on user's input data,
-•	‘r’ – usuwa z bazy danych task o wskazanym id,
+•	‘r’ – removes the task with specific id from database,
-•	‘e’ – edytuje i utrwala taska o określonym id w bazie danych,
+•	‘e’ – edits and persists the task with specific id in database,
-•	‘d’ – wyświetla listę tasków na określony dzień.
+•	‘d’ – displays the list of tasks for specific day.

-Do każdego zadania (wzorzec obserwator – publisher) przypisywana jest jedna instancja klasy Clock, wyznaczającej aktualny czas i obserwująca nadchodzące zadania (wzorzec obserwator – observer).
+For every task (observer design pattern - publisher) there is one instance of Clock class assigned which defines current time and observes tasks comming (observer design pattern - observer).